Paul Butzi |||

 What I’m doing this month

-I hit my goal of 200 miles at Across the Years and had a wonderful time, and now I’m looking at the coming year and trying to lay out some ultrarunning adventure plans.
+After hitting my goal of 200 miles at Across the Years and having a wonderful time, I’m looking at the coming year and trying to lay out some ultrarunning adventure plans.

-Not much trail work got done in the past few months, with the result that things are in sort of a mess and so eventually I’m going to be working to get all that straightened out.
+Not much work on our trails got done in the past few months, with the result that things are in sort of a mess and so eventually I’m going to be working to get all that straightened out.

 I’m working on getting my book about the things I’ve learned from my adventures in ultrarunning up on this website.
 I’ve got a lot of thoughts that came up as I was running Across the Years so I probably need to write some new material to cover those lessons.